Trophy Mountain: Geology

 Most of the rock comprising Trophy Mountain is part of the ancient Shuswap Metamorphic Complex which arches across the British Columbia Interior in a wide band from Shuswap Lake to Adams Lake and into the Quesnel Highland.
 No age has been established, but it was intruded by the Raft Batholith about 100 million years ago.
 The glaciers of the Pleistocene and earlier ice ages have scoured Trophy Mountain creating numerous bowls now filled by lakes and the rugged north face which is 700 m high.

 Much of the lava which accumulated in the Clearwater Valley near Spahats Creek was spewed out from fissures on the west side of Trophy Mountain between 500,000 and 300,000 years ago.
 Evidence of a more recent volcanic era is seen in the Buck Hill cinder cone at the 1600 m level of Trophy Mountain and in what is possibly a water-filled volcanic crater at the headwaters of Third Canyon Creek.

 Wells Gray Park's southernmost glacier is on the north side of Trophy Mountain and can be seen from the West Summit.

 Hikes and climbs

-Detailed descriptions of these hikes and starting points are in Exploring Wells Gray Park (6th edition) and Nature Wells Gray (2nd edition).
+Detailed descriptions of these hikes and starting points are in Exploring Wells Gray Park (7th edition).